williamslaro/williamslaro.github.io/_pages/publications.md

 * [Interpretation: the Final Spatial Frontier](https://doi.org/10.1017/psrm.2019.9). *Political Science Research and Methods* (with Cameron Wimpy and Guy D. Whitten).
 2021.
   [[Details]](../_publications/frontier.md)

-* [Taking Time (and Space) Seriously: How Scholars Falsely Infer Policy Diffusion from Model Misspecification](https://doi.org/10.1111/psj.12374). *Policy Studies Journal* (with Cody Drolc).
+* [Taking Time (and Space) Seriously: How Scholars Falsely Infer Policy Diffusion from Model Misspecification](https://doi.org/10.1111/psj.12374). *Policy Studies Journal* (with Cody Drolc and Christopher Gandrud).
 2021.
   [[Details]](../_publications/taking.md)

 * [Should We Talk about the Weather?
 How Party Competition and Coalition Participation Influence Politics](https://doi.org/10.1177/1354068818806545). *Party Politics* (with Edward Goldring and Brandon Beomseob Park).
 2020.